 “Francis King commands a noteworthy talent; he is one of a number of contemporary British novelists who deserve the best attention here.”

-—New York Herald Tribune Book Review
+—The New York Herald Tribune Book Review

 “Master of a subtle, melancholy style, rich and understated.”

-—Roxanna Robinson, New York Times Book Review
+—Roxanna Robinson, The New York Times Book Review

 Francis King (1923– 2011) was born in Switzerland, spent his childhood in India, and was educated in England.
 While still an undergraduate at Oxford, he completed his first novel, The Dark Tower, which was published in 1946.
 He worked for the British Council for 15 years—in Italy, Greece, Finland, and Japan successively—while also regularly publishing novels, poems, and short stories.
 In 1966, he returned to England and became a full-time writer and critic.
 He published more than 50 books, the accolades for which include the Somerset Maugham Award, the Katherine Mansfield Short Story Prize, and the Golden PEN Award for a Lifetime’s Distinguished Service to Literature.
 Twice nominated for the Booker Prize, he was a Fellow of the Royal Society of Literature and President of PEN International.